Britannia Secondary School: History

 Britannia, the second high school to be constructed in Vancouver is now the oldest remaining secondary school.
 The first classes were held in the Admiral Seymour building in September, 1908.
 The school moved to the then partially completed Britannia building in 1910.
 The school colours of red, green, and white and the school motto "Per Vias Rectas", which means "straight forward", were adopted at this time.

 In September 1955, the gymnasium and cafeteria were added to the 'old building'.
 It was also at this time that Grades 8 and 9 students were first admitted for enrolment.
 During the 1966-67 school year, a new wing was constructed providing additional Science, Technology Education, Home Economics, and Business Education classrooms.
 The new wing now also houses the school office.
 The new wing was connected to the old building by a walkway which most students call "the Skywalk."

 In 1974, Britannia Secondary became Britannia Elementary-Secondary School.
 The elementary section opened its doors on January 9, 1975 to 16 staff and 370 students making a combined student enrollment of approximately 1800.
 This was also the year of incorporation of the Britannia Community Center Society and the year that Britannia became a community school.
 Britannia celebrated its centennial in 2008.
 Britannia alumni assisted in the planning of the celebration.

 Enriched courses

 Britannia offers an International Baccalaureate (IB) Diploma Programme for grades 11–12 and a Venture program for grades 8–10.
 Britannia and Sir Winston Churchill Secondary School are the only two public secondary schools in Vancouver to offer the programme.
 The programme offers some course content which is at the first-year university level.

-The Venture program, which is based on the mini school concept, prepares students intending to enter IB in grade 11 to gain leadership skills, develop teamwork and offers a more enriching educational experience than regular classes.